steinybot/bug-reports/README.md

 # Bug Reports

-This repository contains various reproductions of bugs for bug reports.
+This reproduces the bug for https://github.com/cb372/sbt-explicit-dependencies/issues/46.